DjDeveloperr/deno-canvas/README.md

 }
 ```

-And run with `deno run --allow-net --allow-read filename.ts`.
+And run with `deno run --allow-net filename.ts`.
 Or you can directly run from URL, https://raw.githubusercontent.com/DjDeveloperr/deno-canvas/master/examples/square.ts

-> As mentioned before, `--allow-write` for first time will download wasm binary locally.

 For using images, use `loadImage` method exported from `mod.ts`.
 ```ts